windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

 **!!!
 USE AT YOUR OWN RISK !!!**<br />
 **!!!
 RESULTS MAY VARY !!!**

-Intention is to show a way to access files without modifying a PS3.
+Intention is to show a way to access files without modifying a PS3.<br />
-The temporary Hybrid Firmware (HFW) can be reversed completely.
-Also all trails of the dumps are discardable.

 The major part of this guide is to dump necessary data only once from a PS3 console.
 The IDPS is needed to decrypt the user folders and files inside a normal PS3 backup.
 The wanted files from that PS3 console are then extracted from that PS3 backup.

+[bguerville][25]'s PlayStation 3 Toolset runs on OFW 4.82-4.86 and retrieves all necessary data without any changes to the PS3.<br />
+On the other hand [PS3Xploit][6]'s dumpers on OFW 4.82 or HFW 4.82-4.86 also provide dumps of users' `act.dat` files to verify the first PS3 backup extraction, plus dumps of the flash memory and xRegistry.
+The temporary Hybrid Firmware (HFW) can be reversed completely.<br />
+All trails of the dumps are discardable.

 Other methods like PS3HEN, Custom Firmware (CFW) and HAN do change and/or do add files to the file system.
 By the way HAN's file copier is not convenient enough for these tasks.